Parking Board Agendas & Minutes - 1997

 Shane wanted it clarified that if Idaho Code doesn't require them to stop for anybody but a police officer, how we can.
 Stephen explained because we have the right to regulate or promote rules and regulations that apply on private property to the people that we deal with.
 Stephen said Idaho State Univ. was open to the public, but it was for a specific purpose, so you can regulate what actions and activities occur on this property.
 Shane asked that by doing this we are also within Code.
 Stephen said yes.
 Shane wanted to know what the procedure was for somebody who doesn't stop for a city police officer, and would that same penalty be imposed.
 Stephen said it would be a misdemeanor violation, but our code or parking regulations state that we charge $25.00 for moving violations.
 It was futher explained that if it was on private property, we would issue the ticket, we would handle, we would refer them to the Dean of Students, or whatever.
 If they ignore our officers, we then refer them to the city police.
 Harriett asked if they could appeal tickets like that, Stephen said yes, they go through the same process.

 Shane asked if we were looking for two separate motions.
-Stephen said just one that would allow, or to include in the parking regulations, as a moving violation, failure to have your lights on in our parking lots, as specified in the Idaho Code, when people have to have their lights on on the city streets; and to make it a violation of parking regulations, and a moving violation for a person for failure to stop or failure to yield to a Public Safety vehicle.
+Stephen said just one that would allow, or to include in the parking regulations, as a moving violation, failure to have your lights on in our parking lots, as specified in the Idaho Code, when people have to have their lights on on the city streets; and to make it a violation of parking regulations, and a moving violation for a person for failure to stop or failure to yield to a Campus Security vehicle.
 Those are two separate issues.
 With the emergency vehicle, we can apply that to the Idaho Code, as it states you have to yield to an emergency vehicle, and we are classified as emergency vehicles.